 In Texas, a number of crimes fall under the scope of what could be considered a crime of a sexual nature, thus requiring Sex Offender Registration in most cases if the defendant is found guilty in the court of law, and some without the defendant being found guilty.

-The State of Texas has the most aggressive Sex Offender Registration laws & policies in the United States, and with each legislative session in Austin, appears to increase more & more in the level of severity for the offender.
+The State of Texas has the most aggressive Sex Offender Registration laws & policies in the United States.
+With each legislative session in Austin, it appears to increase more & more in the level of severity for the offender.

 Even in cases when the defendant received deferred adjudication from the court, the defendant, although not convicted, will still have to register and report as a convicted sex offender.
 Even if the defendant was the victim of a wrongful conviction, these innocent people are caught in the web too.

 - Indecency With a Child, Sexual Performance By a Child

 - Possession of Child Pornography, Promotion of Child Pornography

 Keep in mind that a Sex Offender Registration requirement may also apply if certain conditions are met during the course of another crime.

 For example, if the defendant’s crime involves unlawful restraint, kidnapping, aggravated kidnapping, or burglary, and there was intent to commit a crime that may fall under the scope of sex offender registration, they’ll be considered sex offenders and will be required to register as such.

 Also, multiple convictions for indecent exposure, and out of state convictions that fall under the guidelines of Sex Offender Registration requirements in Texas, will also require sex offender registration.